-San Fruttuoso, located in a small bay, the promontory of Portofino, is undoubtedly one of the most particular and fascinating of Liguria. is exciting, as it descends from the mountain or approaching from the sea, appear to see the Abbey of San Fruttuoso Capodimonte that stands out from the turquoise sea and the green of the surrounding vegetation.
+San Fruttuoso, located in a small bay on the Portofino promontory, is undoubtedly one of the most unique and fascinating places in Liguria.
+It’s amazing, while descending from the mountain or approaching from the sea, to see the Abbey of San Fruttuoso Capodimonte appear, standing out between the turquoise of the sea and the green of the surrounding vegetation.

-The monumental complex, owned by the FAI in 1983, was built in stages, starting from the end of the tenth century and includes the church with its bell tower, the monastery (which now houses a museum) and the cloister in which is home to the tombs of some members of the Doria family.
-Is also worth a visit Torre Doria, which can be accessed from here, with a steep staircase.
+The monumental complex, acquired by FAI in 1983, was built in stages starting at the end of the tenth century.
+It includes the church with its bell tower, the monastery (which now houses a museum) and the cloister, home to the tombs of some members of the historic Doria family.
+Torre Doria, which can be accessed via a steep staircase, is also worth a visit.

-To complete the village some fishermen's houses and typical restaurants located directly on the two small beaches offering fresh seafood.
+To complete the village there are a few fishermen's houses and typical restaurants offering fresh fish and delicious Ligurian dishes, located directly on the two small beaches.

-San Fruttuoso is accessible only by sea, the boat service that leaves from the Golfo Paradiso and the Golfo del Tigullio.
-It is within walking distance, through the numerous trails in the park from San Rocco, from Portofino Vetta Portofino Mare.
+San Fruttuoso is accessible only by sea, via a boat service that leaves from Golfo Paradiso and Golfo del Tigullio or by walking through the various trails in the park departing from San Rocco, Portofino Vetta and Portofino Mare.

-Exclusive privilege of the divers is instead an excursion to see the Christ of the Abyss, a statue of 2.50 meters, situated on the sea floor at the entrance of the bay (when the water is very clear you can not even catch a glimpse of the boat) .
+To see the underwater Christ of the Abyss, a 2.50 meters statue resting on the sea floor at the entrance of the bay, it’s an exclusive privilege of the divers.
+However, when the water is exceptionally clear you can catch a glimpse of it from a boat.